Gastroscopy is a test to look inside the gullet (oesophagus), the stomach and the first part of the gut (small intestine) known as the duodenum.

 You should receive instructions from the hospital department before your test.
 The sort of instructions given commonly include:

-- You should not eat for 4-6 hours before the test.
+- You should avoid eating or drinking for 4-6 hours before the test.
 The stomach needs to be empty.
 (Small sips of water may be allowed up to two hours before the test.)

 - If you have a sedative you will need somebody to accompany you home.